kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 ## Hackerspaces
 - Null Space Labs (LA)
-- Queerious Labs (LA)
+- Queerious Labs (SF)
 - 23B (I've been to Sparklecon a few times) (Fullerton, CA)
 - Hackaday (LA, SF)
-- I did a couple of Matt's PCB workshops where we made fidget spinners did PCB soldering (SF)
+- I did a couple of Matt's PCB workshops where we made fidget spinners did PCB soldering; first in SupplyFrame's SF office, the second in Autodesk's workshop at Pier 9 (SF)

 ## Random Medical/ Doctors Without Borders Study Abroad?
 - I spent seven weeks of Summer in Undergrad in Bwiam, the Gambia, by route of Adelphi University, Morocco, Senegal and then